TuchthamSung086/Chapter4-REST-API-VacQ/README.md

-# Chapter4-REST-API-VacQ
+# VacQ

-This repository is for assignment 4 REST API of SOFT DEV PRAC 2022/2.
+This repository is for assignments of SOFT DEV PRAC 2022/2.

 By TUCHTHAM SUNGKAMEKA 6331313021.